raspberrypilearning/ultrasonic-theremin/learn.md

 By building an Ultrasonic Theremin, you will learn:

-- How to detect distances with and Ultrasonic Distance Sensor
+- How to detect distances with an ultrasonic distance sensor
-- How to communicate variable between Sonic Pi and Python
+- How to communicate variables between Sonic Pi and Python